-Irreversible catastrophic climate change could be set in motion in ten years’ time unless drastic action is taken, according to a United Nations panel of experts.
+Catastrophic climate change could become irreversible in ten years’ time unless drastic action is taken, according to a United Nations panel of experts, the IPCC.
 To avoid this fate, we need to slash our use of fossil fuels before 2030.

 Faced with such a desperate situation how can anyone think of building the A6-M60 Bypass and other major new roads?
 Expanding the road network would increase vehicle use and therefore maintain and even increase our dependence on fossil fuels.